 There is a lot of buzz about going digital, using AI etc. to solve these current and future challenges.
 While I fully agree, reality shows that the transformation from analogue to digital workflows in existing clinical pathology laboratories around the world is highly complex, from a technical, legacy, and commercial perspective.
 Many respectable companies offer innovative, high-performing products within the field; however, no chain is stronger than its weakest link, and here, there are several.
 Tissue preparation processes, integration between technical innovations, human and machine integration – these are all essential to an efficient workflow.
 Until that integration is seamless and complete, digitalization adds limited value to clinical routine setting, and may even have negative effects in some cases.

 These insights, combined with our long-term investors, are the foundation for Inify Laboratories.
-We bring 35 years of experience within advanced image analysis and AI, paired with extensive domain knowledge in pathology and medical informatics.
+We bring almost 40 years of experience within advanced image analysis and AI, paired with extensive domain knowledge in pathology and medical informatics.